patrick-llgc/Learning-Deep-Learning/paper_notes/rep_loss.md

 - Occlusion: inter-class and intra-class.
 Intra-class occlusion is also named crowd occlusion, which happens when an object is occluded by objects of the same category.
 - Repulsion terms:
 	- **RepGT**: Intersection over GT (to avoid prediction from cheating by increasing pred bbox) with smooth ln loss from [UnitBox](https://arxiv.org/abs/1608.01471).
 It penalizes overlap with non-target GT object.
-	- **RepBox**: the IoU region between two predicted bboxes with different designated targets needs to be small.
-This means the predicted bboes with diff regression targets are more likely to be merged into one after NMS.
+	- **RepBox**: encourages that the IoU region between two predicted bboxes with different designated targets needs to be small.
+This means the predicted bboxes with diff regression targets are less likely to be merged into one after NMS.
 - The selection of IoU or IoG is due to their boundedness within [0, 1].
 - Smooth ln loss: more robust to outliers.
 	- pred bboxes are much denser than the GT boxes, a pair of two pred bboxes are more likely to have a larger overlap than a pair of one predicted box and one GT box.
 Thus RepBox is more likely to have outliers than in RepGT.